AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Custom Functional Tests

-After the unit tests, this is the second customer provided quality gate.
-Like the product tests, customer functional tests are HTTP integration tests (ITs) and are as well implemented using Junit, are executed using Maven and as well build on top of the official [AEM Testing Clients](https://github.com/adobe/aem-testing-clients).
+After the unit tests, this is the second customer-provided quality gate.
+Like the product tests, customer functional tests are HTTP integration tests (ITs) and are as well implemented using Junit, are executed using Maven and built on top of the official [AEM Testing Clients](https://github.com/adobe/aem-testing-clients).

 > [!NOTE]
 >
 > Custom functional tests are executed in the production and non-production (opt-in) pipelines which are used by
-> your AEM application changes deployments and AEM product push updates likewise and are therefore a key contribution
+> your AEM application changes deployments and AEM product push updates and are therefore a key contribution
 > to help ensure proper functioning of your application and increase release safety.
-As well, the customer functional
+The customer functional
-> tests are executed in internal pre-release validation pipelines for each customer, which helps to provide early
+> tests are also executed in internal pre-release validation pipelines for each customer, which helps provide early
 > feedback.

 In order to keep pipeline executions efficient, we recommend to focus on key features and main user interaction flows.
-An execution time of ~15 minutes for functional tests is recommended.
+An execution time of ~15 minutes or less for functional tests is recommended.
 Full functional test suites that do not fit in this quality gate are recommended to be executed as part of general customer validation pipelines during the customer's development flow.